 The focus of this course is to study the processes of physical stress and patterns of illness.
 The course will review the pathophysiology and disease management of the respiratory, circulatory, cardiovascular, neurological, urinary, renal, gastrointestinal, endocrine, musculoskeletal, and reproductive systems.
-Genetically linked diseases will also be discussed.
-The student will build nursing knowledge of altered health states.
+The student will build nursing knowledge of altered health states, acute and chronic diseases, genetically linked diseases, and physiologic changes effecting the elderly population.

-NRS 3133 Health Care Trends and Issues 3 Hours Trends and issues in health care will explore and relate current trends and issues in nursing to health care in todays society.
+NRS 3133 Health Care Trends and Issues 3 Hours

+Trends and issues in health care will explore and relate current trends and issues in nursing to health care in todays society.
 This course includes critical discussion on health care deliver in the U.S., health care policy, financing health care, health care providers, access and quality.
+In addition, the course will also explore the impact of our aging population, economics of aging, living options, palliative care, end of life issues and care.

-NRS 3153 Nursing Role Transition 3 Hours The focus of this course will place emphasis on a solid foundation of values, skills, responsibilities, and knowledge of professional nursing.
+NRS 3153 Nursing Role Transition 3 Hours

+The focus of this course will place emphasis on a solid foundation of values, skills, responsibilities, and knowledge of professional nursing.
 The course will cover the role development of the professional nurse as it occurs in four developmental stages: as individual; nurse/client relationships; as a member of the health care team; as a professional member of society.
 The course will also explore the ethical and legal aspects of nursing from a Christian perspective.

-NRS 4113 Theories and Models of Nursing 3 Hours The focus of this course is to explore the various theories and models of nursing practice.
+NRS 4113 Theories and Models of Nursing 3 Hours

+The focus of this course is to explore the various theories and models of nursing practice.
 The student will apply nursing theory as foundation in providing care to individuals, families, groups and the community.